melrief/timlcomment/README.md

 For many file types, those variables are automatically set by the plugin.
 When a variable is not set, the plugin will ask for an input to the user and will use the given input for the whole session.

+## License

+Copyright © Mario Pastorelli.

+The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0.php), which can be found in the file epl-v10.html at the root of this distribution.

+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
+You must not remove this notice, or any other, from this software.